Retatrutide vs Tirzepatide: How the Two Compare

 The short answer

-Tirzepatide is an FDA-approved dual GIP/GLP-1 receptor agonist (Mounjaro, Zepbound).
-Retatrutide is an investigational triple GIP/GLP-1/glucagon agonist that is not yet FDA-approved.
-In separate phase trials retatrutide produced larger average weight loss (~24% at 48 weeks) than tirzepatide (~21% at 72 weeks), but head-to-head data do not yet exist.
+Retatrutide vs tirzepatide comes down to receptor count and approval: tirzepatide is an FDA-approved dual GIP/GLP-1 receptor agonist (Mounjaro, Zepbound), while retatrutide is an investigational triple GIP/GLP-1/glucagon agonist not yet FDA-approved.
+In separate phase trials retatrutide produced larger average weight loss (~24% at 48 weeks) than tirzepatide (~21% at 72 weeks); head-to-head data do not yet exist.

 Retatrutide